Expert Disability Housing Advisory Panel

 About the panel

-Eight panel members will advise the Queensland Government on:
+Eight panel members advise the Queensland Government on:

-- addressing complex and changing state and national reforms relating to housing for people with disability.
+- complex and changing state and national reforms relating to housing for people with disability

-- provide regular updates to the Minister for Housing on the plan's progress.
+- provide regular updates to the Minister for Housing on their contribution to inform inclusive housing priorities.

-Panel members were selected to represent a diverse Queensland community and includes representation from:
+Panel members were selected to reflect the diversity of the Queensland community and include representation from:

 - First Nations peoples